I’m Ian Vincent, but most folk call me Cat.

 I was born in Gravesend, Kent, UK on 2 February (Imbolc) 1964 of the Common Era to very lower-working-class – and rather confused – parents.

-From the age of about 7, I was fascinated by what I usually just call ‘weird shit’ – Forteana and the occult – a sentiment which, through one of those coincidences, ended up being directly quoted in Neil Gaiman’s Sandman.
+From the age of about 7, I was fascinated by what I usually just call ‘weird shit’ – Forteana and the occult – a sentiment which, through one of those coincidences, ended up being directly quoted in Neil Gaiman’s Sandman: The Kindly Ones.
 My interests eventually focussed on ‘combat magic’ – psychic self-defence, counterspells, curse-breaking etc – which led to my founding the paranormal security firm Athanor Consulting in 2001ce.
 I retired from field work in January 2009ce.

 I’ve also been writing and blogging about magic, mysticism, the occult and edge philosophies for some time.
 Some of my work appeared on the groupblogs Weaponizer and Modern Mythology, and in that most venerable of strange phenomena journals, Fortean Times.
-I’m currently a regular columnist at Spiral Nature (a series called ‘The Hype’) a contributing editor to The Daily Grail, and have been published in two volumes of their Fortean journal Darklore.
+I was a columnist at Rending The Veil and Spiral Nature (a series called ‘The Hype’), am a contributing editor to The Daily Grail, and have been published in several volumes of their Fortean journal Darklore.